Model Explainability

 To help address such concerns, the Snowflake Model Registry includes an explainability function based on Shapley values.
 Shapley values are a way to attribute the output of a machine learning model to its input features.
 By considering all possible combinations of features, Shapley values measure the average marginal contribution of each feature to the model’s prediction.
 This approach ensures fairness in attributing importance and provides a solid foundation for understanding complex models.
 While computationally intensive, the insights gained from Shapley values are invaluable for model interpretability and debugging.

-For example, if a house pricing model has been trained on size, location, number of bedrooms, and whether pets are allowed, the model might predict a price of $250,000 for a house that is 2000 square feet, is on the beach, has three bedrooms, and does not allow pets.
+For example, assume we have a model for predicting the price of a house, which was trained on the homes’ size, location, number of bedrooms, and whether pets are allowed.
+In this example, the average price of houses is $100,000, and the final prediction of the model was $250,000 for a house that is 2000 square feet, beachside, three bedrooms, and doesn’t allow pets.
 Each of these feature values might contribute to the final model prediction as shown in the following table.

 Feature